npillmayer/gotype/README.md

 # gotype
-some experiments on type in frames
+some experiments on type in frames, still early draft